 Should you still be on the waiting list when the trip closes and gets confirmed, we may be able to offer you a single room (depending on availability).

-You are in charge of your own transportation — whether it be flights, train, bus, car, etc. — to our starting city and hotel, and your return transportation from our departure points.
-Both of these locations are in the trip info section above.
+You are in charge of your own transportation — whether it be flights, train, bus, car, etc. — to our starting city, and your return transportation from our departure city.

-For your arrival, we ask that you try and arrive early on the first day, as our first meeting tends to be in late afternoon.
-Do plan ahead adequately to leave you enough time to get to our meeting place by that time.
+For your arrival, we ask that you try and arrive early on the first day, as our first meeting tends to be around noon.
+This exact time and place will be confirmed at a later date, but do plan ahead adequately to leave you enough time to get to our meeting place by that time.
 Even better is arriving one or more days before.
 This would provide you with a chance to take care of jet-lag and visit the town.

 Please note that your transportation to our first meeting point is not included.

-For citizens of western countries (ie USA, Canada, Australia, New Zealand, etc), no visas are necessary for a stay of 90 days or less in the Schengen Area, of which France is a member.
-Other European citizens do not need a visa to enter France.
+For citizens of western countries (ie USA, Canada, Australia, New Zealand, etc), no visas are necessary for a stay of 90 days or less in the Schengen Area, of which Italy is a member.
+Other European citizens do not need a visa to enter Italy.

 Medical travel insurance is mandatory on our trip.
 We need to have assurances that you are fully covered in the event of a medical emergency, including repatriation.
 You will need to send us your policy detail and emergency contact number before the trip’s start date.